-Where the towing or escort vessel is not equipped in accordance with the requirements of Section 2, Part IV "Radio Equipment" of the Rules for the Equipment of Sea-Going Ships, the FPU shall be provided with the full list of radio equipment meeting the requirements of Section 2, Part IV "Radio Equipment" of the Rules for the Equipment of Sea-Going Ships.
+Where the towing or escort vessel is not equipped in accordance with the requirements of Section 2, Part IV "Radio Equipment" of the Rules for the Equipment of Sea-Going Ships, FPU shall be provided with the full list of radio equipment meeting the requirements of Section 2, Part IV "Radio Equipment" of the Rules for the Equipment of Sea-Going Ships.

-2.2 When the FPU is in tow mode with no persons on board, the radio equipment specified in 2.1 may not be installed.
+2.2 When FPU is in tow mode with no persons on board, the radio equipment specified in 2.1 may not be installed.

-2.3 Each FPU in operating or severe storm condition shall be provided with the main and duplicating radio equipment in accordance with Table 2.2.1 and 2.6.3, Part IV "Radio Equipment" of the Rules for the Equipment of Sea-Going Ships, depending on the sea area of FPU location.
+2.3 FPU in operating or severe storm condition shall be provided with the main and duplicating radio equipment.
+Completion of such equipment shall be determined in accordance with 2.6.3 and Table 2.2.1, Part IV "Radio Equipment" of the Rules for the Equipment of Sea-Going Ships, depending on the sea area of the FPU location.